In our day-to-day lives, we often forget to take some time off and breathe.

 Table of Contents

-We cannot emphasize that preventive measures need to be taken and all the rules should be thoroughly followed when it comes to building a fire.
+We cannot emphasize that preventive measures need to be taken, and all the rules should be thoroughly followed when it comes to starting a fire.

 Accidents don’t wait for anyone and can occur whenever and however.
 The slightest negligence can lead to massive outcomes such that you won’t be able to bring it under control how much ever you try.

 So a few things to keep in mind before starting to build a fire.